PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 PPF: Offers

-superior safety against physical damage together with rock chips, scratches,
+superior safety against physical damage, together with rock chips, scratches,

 and scuffs.